 Skip to Main Content

-What are Kickbacks in Healthcare?
+What is a Kickback Scheme in Healthcare?

 How are Healthcare Kickback Schemes Illegal?

-Kickback schemes not only compromise medical integrity—they also cost taxpayers billions of dollars each year.
-Whether federal or private dollars are involved, we trust medical professionals to come up for the treatment options that will best protect patients, not line doctors' pockets or pad company profits.
+A kickback scheme not only compromises medical integrity but also results in inflated healthcare costs that burden patients and taxpayers.Whether federal or private dollars are involved, we trust medical professionals to come up for the treatment options that will best protect patients, not line doctors' pockets or pad company profits.

-Accordingly, the federal government takes allegations of kickback schemes very seriously.
+Accordingly, the federal government takes allegations of a kickback scheme very seriously.
 “Kickbacks undermine the independence of physician and patient decision-making, and raise healthcare costs,” said Acting Assistant Attorney General Chad A. Readler of the Justice Department’s Civil Division, in a press release announcing that pharmaceutical company Pfizer would be paying $23.85 million to settle kickback allegations.
 FBI Special Agent Harold H. Shaw also commented on the settlement: “Today’s settlement demonstrates the FBI’s commitment to making sure patients receive, and the government pays for, health care that is not compromised by kickbacks.”

 The Anti-Kickback Statute ("AKS") expressly states that AKS violations constitute "false or fraudulent" claims under the False Claims Act, and violations of the Stark Law, also known as the "Physician Self-Referral Law", could also contribute to False Claims allegations if Medicare or Medicaid patients are involved.